majewsky/schwift/README.md

 ### What about Gophercloud?

 Schwift uses Gophercloud for authentication.
-That solves one problem that ncw/swift has, namely that you cannot use the Keystone token that ncw/swift fetches for talking to other OpenStack services
+That solves one problem that ncw/swift has, namely that you cannot use the Keystone token that ncw/swift fetches for talking to other OpenStack services.

 But besides the auth code, Schwift avoids all other parts of Gophercloud.
 Gophercloud, like many other OpenStack client libraries, is modeled frankly around the "JSON-in, JSON-out" request-response-based design that all OpenStack APIs